Listen to:

 and quick-glancing Aphrodite,

-and the holy race of all the other deathless ones that are for ever.
+and the holy race of all the other deathless ones that are

 And one day they taught Hesiod glorious song